|

 -

-POLYVIEW allows one to analyse trans-membrane proteins in order to
+POLYVIEW-2D performs the analysis of trans-membrane proteins in order to

 detect trans-membrane regions.

-| PDB |
+PDB |

 |